 Okay so I know there are a million recipes online for chocolate peanut butter bars or chocolate peanut butter cups…but this recipe!!
 I swear by it.
-I have become known solely because of this recipe (“the girl that made the peanut butter bars,” “Kelly’s Peanut Butter Dream,” etc.) And I have tried several other recipes, but none I have liked as much as this one, that I adapted from an old family recipe.
+I have become known solely because of this recipe: “the girl that made the peanut butter bars,” “Kelly’s Peanut Butter Dream,” etc. And I have tried several other recipes, but none I have liked as much as this one, that I adapted from an old family recipe.
 For me, finding the perfect recipe for chocolate peanut butter bars is like the quest for the perfect chocolate chip cookie.
 It’s just a must have!
-My original recipe I make into bars by pressing the mixture into a 9×13-inch baking pan, but I have made these a few times for a bake sale and for a wedding dessert table, and had issues making the perfect cuts when it came time to cut these into bars.
-So I solved that problem by turning them into humongous peanut butter cups.
+In my original recipe, I make these into bars by pressing the mixture into a 9×13-inch baking pan, but this time I decided to make them into humongous peanut butter cups.
 They are amazing.
 And since I think you could probably only eat one in a sitting, it’s like built in portion control!

 Me in all my glory….hawking my baked goods!